Helix-Platform/Sandbox-NG/docs/helix_with_node-red.md

 ### Create the base image

    Log in to your Cloud Service Provider (CSP)

    Click to add a New … Virtual Machine

    In the list of Virtual Machines, select Ubuntu Server, then click ‘Create’

-    Give your machine a name, the username you want to use and the authentication details you want to use to access the instance
+   Give your machine a name, the username you want to use and the authentication details you want to use to access the instance.
    Choose the Size of your instance.
 Remember that node.js is single-threaded so there’s no benefit to picking a size with multiple cores for a simple node-red instance.
-A1 Basic is a good starting point
-    On the ‘Settings’ step, click on the ‘Network security group’ option.
    Add a new ‘Inbound rule’ with the options set as:
        Name: node-red
        Protocol: TCP
        Destination port range: 1880
-    Click ‘Ok’ on the Settings page, check the Summary then click ‘Ok’ to deploy the new instance

-After a couple of minutes your instance will be running.
-In the console you can find your instance’s IP address.

 ### Setup Node-RED